politas180/MCP-Agent/README.md

 ## Known Issues

 - **UI Issues**:
-  - Toggling agent mode shows computer tools instead of general agent tools
   - Users cannot see and choose available tools in both computer use and general agent tools
+  - Context window usage indicator needed in the top right of the frontend

 - **LLM Issues**:
   - The LLM model (Qwen2.5-7B-Instruct-1M) may occasionally generate repetitive nonsensical output